Rochester driver dies after striking two utility poles in Henrietta

 “Through investigation and witness statements it was determined the vehicle was traveling at a high rate of speed and hydroplaned due to the wet roads, causing the vehicle to leave the roadway and strike the utility poles,” deputies said.
 “Our thoughts go out to his family and friends.”

-The name of the driver will not be released at this time.
+The name of the driver was not be released at this time.